View More Images

 Day 6 Tanohata - Miyako

-Lunch, another bento provided at your hotel this morning, is eaten al fresco at your choice of one of the many scenic spots along the trail.
-The day finishes at Jodogahama, a series of heavily weathered cliffs topped with akamatsu red pines that frame a scene of quiet clear-water bays bordered by sparklingly white sandy beaches.
+After lunch, follow more scenic trails and reach your goal of Jodogahama, a beautifully photogenic spot.
+A series of heavily weathered cliffs, quiet bays and sparklingly white sandy beaches, all topped off with red pines, provides for a quintessential Japanese scene.
 Nearby is an informative visitor centre, a pleasant place to complete today’s journey.
 Your accommodation is nearby, where you start your, by now, well-practiced routine of enjoying a relaxing soak before settling down to dinner, once again composed of delicious local produce.

-Day 7 Miyako - Kuwadai Pass - Ryori
+Day 7 Miyako - Kuwadai Pass - Ofunato

 The centre of Miyako was devastated by the tsunami and many empty lots remain to this day.
 Nevertheless, some locals have rebuilt their homes and businesses, encouraged perhaps by the protection seemingly afforded by the newly constructed giant sea wall.
 You pass by this on your way to catch the train to the start of today’s walk over the Kuwadai Pass.